 You're guessing this is some sort of way to widen the range of accepted versions.
 You'd like to be clear on this one since it leaves you with that unpleasant feeling of uncertainty.
-You wouldn't like to receive a call on your day off from your team member that the dependency you added is breaking the build.
+You wouldn't like to add a dependency that might break the build for your whole team.

 Introducing Semantic Versioning

-Prefix character (^) has to do with version numbering scheme called Semantic Versioning or semver.
+The prefix character (^) has to do with a version numbering scheme called Semantic Versioning or semver.
 Semantic Versioning dictates what kind of changes cause the version number to be incremented.
-Semver uses three part version number like 3.9.2 and call these three numbers from left to right as the major, minor and patch numbers.
+Semver uses three-part version number like 3.9.2 and calls these three numbers from left to right as the major, minor and patch numbers.

 The basic contract for the module maintainer making changes is

-- new functionality that is backwards compatible increments the minor number
+- new functionality that is backward compatible increments the minor number

 - simple bug fix to existing functionality increments the patch number

 Let's take lodash version 3.9.2 as a starting point.
-Major backwards incompatible change to for example how
+Major backward incompatible change to, for example, how

-_.filter()works would make the next release 4.0.0.
-New optional argument to
+_.filter()works, would make the next release 4.0.0.
+A new optional argument to

 _.find()would make the next release 3.9.3.

 Not every module follows Semantic Versioning.
-A module might use three-part version number, but increment them as they like.
+A module might use a three-part version number, but increment it as they like.
 The safest way is to check the module documentation.

 Giving npm permission to install newer version

-npm install in a clean project directory, the version that satisfies package.json is installed for each dependency.
-Instead of specifying in package.json the exact version to be installed, npm allows you to widen the range of accepted versions.
-You can allow newer patch level version with tilde (~) and newer minor or patch level version with caret (^).
-The default when using
+npm install on a fresh checkout without existing node_modules, npm downloads and installs a version that satisfies package.json for each dependency.
+Instead of specifying the exact version to be installed in package.json, npm allows you to widen the range of accepted versions.
+You can allow a newer patch level version with tilde (~) and newer minor or patch level version with caret (^).

 |caret (^)||^3.9.2||3.*.*|| |